 Located along the meandering Suwannee River, Fanning Spring in an inviting source of cool, clear crisp water that has attracted people for thousands of years.
 Fanning Springs now produces around 65 million gallons of water daily, making it a second magnitude spring.
 Historically, Fanning Spring was a first-magnitude springs as recently as the 1990s.

 Visitors can enter the park by boat from the Suwannee River or by vehicle from US HWY 19.
-The springs not only offer the perfect 72 degrees water to cool down on hot Florida days, it also offers an abundance of underwater wildlife to view such as musk turtles, bass, mullet, freshwater flounder, bowfin, and during the colder days manatees to name a few.
-We offer an ADA chairlift for anyone who needs assistance into the spring, just contact the ranger station for more information 352-463-3420.
+The springs not only offer the perfect 72 degrees water to cool down on hot Florida days, it also offers an abundance of underwater wildlife to view such as musk turtles, bass, mullet, freshwater flounder, bowfin and manatees during the colder days, just to name a few.
+We offer an ADA chairlift for anyone who needs assistance into the spring, just contact the ranger station at (352) 463-3420 for more information.
 We have an overlook that allows you to see the spring in its entirety and has an awesome view of the boil.

-Not only can visitors enjoy grilling, swimming, and the great outdoors you can extend your stay in one of our five full-service fully equipped cabins which are available for rent.
-For those adventurers who enjoy primitive camping we offer a primitive camping area that is only assessible by hiking, biking, and those arriving by the Suwannee River Wilderness Trail.
+Not only can visitors enjoy grilling, swimming and the great outdoors, you can extend your stay in one of our five full-service fully equipped cabins which are available for overnight reservations.
+For those adventurers who enjoy primitive camping we offer a primitive camping area that is only assessible by hiking, biking and those arriving by the Suwannee River Wilderness Trail.

 For those doing day trips, don’t forget the Nature Coast State Trail and Manatee Springs State Park.
 The Nature Coast State Trail provides an excellent opportunity to experience the Sunshine State's Natural North Florida.
 In the early 1900s, trains were replacing the steamship as the freight and passenger carrier throughout the Suwannee River Valley.
 Today, visitors can retrace this historic route of the Atlantic Coastline Railroad, traversing 32 miles of Florida's beautiful Nature Coast region.
 It consists of two primary alignments built along abandoned rail lines that intersect at Wilcox Junction, connecting the communities of Cross City, Trenton, Fanning Springs and Chiefland.